zmkfirmware/zmk/docs/docs/behaviors/key-press.md

 Please visit the [codes](../codes) section for a comprehensive list.

-For advanced users, user-defined HID codes are also supported but must be encoded, please see [`dt-bindings/zmk/keys.h`](https://github.com/zmkfirmware/zmk/blob/main/app/include/dt-bindings/zmk/keys.h) for further insight.
+For advanced users, user-defined HID usages are also supported but must be encoded, please see [`dt-bindings/zmk/keys.h`](https://github.com/zmkfirmware/zmk/blob/main/app/include/dt-bindings/zmk/keys.h) for further insight.

 ## Keycode Defines